vgel/summarize.py/README.md

 A python script for summarizing articles using nltk.

-Requires:
+## Requires:

-    python2.7
+* python2.7 / python 3
-    nltk
+* nltk (if using Python 3, see note below)
-    bs4 (only for opening urls)
+* bs4 (only for opening urls)
-    requests (only for opening urls)
+* requests (only for opening urls)

-Usage:
+## Usage:

     git clone https://github.com/Rotten194/summarize.py.git
     cd summarize.py
     ./summarize.py http://www.washingtonpost.com/blogs/the-switch/wp/2013/08/01/how-vermont-could-save-the-nation-from-patent-trolls/

+## Python 3 Support Notes:

+To use NLTK with Python 3 currently, you must install the NLTK 3.0 alpha packages available at [nltk.org](http://www.nltk.org/nltk3-alpha).
+All other libraries required by summarize.py have Python 3 versions.

-Example:
+## Example:

     $ ./summarize.py http://www.theverge.com/2013/8/1/4580718/fbi-can-remotely-activate-android-and-laptop-microphones-reports-wsj
     FBI can remotely activate Android and laptop microphones, reports WSJ | The Verge

     The Wall Street Journal reports that the FBI can already remotely activate those microphones to record conversations.

     Remotely activated cell phone bugs predate iOS and Android

     What's new, according to several former anonymous officials, is a dedicated FBI group which regularly hacks into computers, using both custom and off-the-shelf surveillance software which it buys from private companies.

     " While that source also claims the FBI takes care to make sure that only "relevant data" gets collected, it's still a little troubling to know that such a thing is easily possible and regularly done.